 Combine each herb in a glass container with a tightly fitting lid.
 When ready to brew a cup, pour 8-12 ounces of freshly boiled water over 2 Tablespoons (Tbsp.) of loose herb mixture, cover and steep for 15 minutes.
 Strain and enjoy!
 My favorite way to drink this infusion is cold on ice.
 It’s quite refreshing with a splash of fresh lemon juice too.

 We also have wonderful resources if lack of cervical mucus is a concern for you.
-The articles Increase Cervical Mucous to Get Pregnant and The Best Herbal Remedies to Increase Cervical Mucous Production.
+The articles Increase Cervical Mucus to Get Pregnant and The Best Herbal Remedies to Increase Cervical Mucus Production.

 *Sassafras root bark and pith (Sassafras officinale) – This plant is an aromatic, stimulant and liver/blood cleanser.
 It’s the sassafras root that once gave the popular soda, root beer, its flavor.
 You are very likely to read Sassafras is to be avoided in pregnancy which is true, and that it is carcinogenic.
 Renowned Herbalist Rosemary Gladstar shares that the constituent bringing in this concern is safrole “a very potent chemical that is largely insoluble in water (in other words you can’t extract it when making tea).”
 It is when safrole was concentrated from Sassafras and injected into lab animals at “extremely high levels” that it produced carcinogenic cells.
 Gladstar says, “It is even more interesting to note that there is not even one reported case of sassafras-poisoning or sassafras-related cancer.”